casimcdaniels/made-in-america/src/content/jobs/market-revolution/coal-miner-men-only.md

   - Acceptance that you're considered expendable
 filters: {"gender":"male","race":"white","minAge":18,"maxAge":45,"education":"none","experience":"none","maritalStatus":"any"}
 ---
-WANTED: Miners for Coal Extraction.
-The subscriber requires able-bodied men for work in the coal mines.
-Irish and Welsh immigrants are particularly welcome, as they have proven themselves industrious and reliable workers.

-The work consists of descending into the mine before dawn, extracting coal with pickaxe and shovel, and loading it into carts for transport to the surface.
-Men must work in darkness, in cramped conditions, and must be prepared to labor 10 to 12 hours per day, six days per week.
-The work is arduous and requires considerable physical strength.

-Wages range from $1.50 to $2.00 per day, depending on the amount of coal extracted.
-Miners must provide their own tools and candles.
-The work is dangerous, as cave-ins and explosions are not uncommon, and men must work in conditions where coal dust is constantly present.
-Those who are injured or become ill must provide for their own care, as the Company assumes no responsibility for accidents or disease contracted in the mines.

-Irish and Welsh workers are preferred as they are willing to work for lower wages than native-born Americans and are less likely to cause trouble or organize against their employers.
+Seeking miners for coal extraction.
+This is BRUTAL, DANGEROUS work - men die daily.
+Irish and Welsh immigrants preferred - they work cheap, work hard, can't complain.
+Daily duties: Descend into mine before dawn - dark, cramped, suffocating.
+Dig coal with pickaxe - your arms will shake with exhaustion.
+Load coal into carts - your back will break.
+Work in darkness, breathing coal dust - your lungs will be destroyed.
+Cave-ins are constant - you'll be buried alive.
+Explosions from gas - you'll be burned, crushed, killed.
+Work 10-12 hour days, 6 days per week.
+Many miners die before age 40 - black lung, accidents, explosions.
+If you're injured, you're fired.
+If you die, they hire another.
+No safety regulations - accidents are your fault.
+Irish workers are preferred - they're desperate, work for less, less likely to organize.
+This is free labor, but it's worse than slavery in many ways - at least slaves are valuable property, you're disposable.
+But it's work, and for immigrants with no other options, it's better than starving.